orcasound/orcamap-react/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project aims to organize and update the Orcamap code.
-It is a work in progress.
+This project aims to organize and update the [Orcamap code](https://github.com/orcasound/orcamap).
+The `orcamap` code implemented a 2019 prototype for mapping sounds heard through the [Orcasound hydrophone network](orcasound.net).
+It exchanged data with a Google spreadsheet and used Mapbox before they changed pricing model and close sourced some of their code.

+Orcamap-react is a work in progress (2021-22+).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup